Applying for a grant

 Arts education has a measurable impact on at-risk youth in deterring delinquent behavior and truancy problems, while also increasing overall academic performance, according to data from the U.S. Department of Justice and National Endowment for the Arts.

-Lincoln Financial Group has a longstanding tradition of supporting United Way organizations in the communities where its employees work.
-Each year, our United Way allocations provide support to agencies in our communities.
-In addition, we hold a workplace United Way campaign every autumn to encourage employee support for this organization.
+Lincoln Financial Group has a longstanding tradition of supporting United Way organizations.
+Each year, our United Way allocations provide support to agencies in the communities where we work.
+We also hold a workplace United Way campaign every autumn to encourage employee support for this organization.